Communities

 It's best to only delete or disallow speech or writing when it reaches a really horrendous level, preferably with a clear and objective description of what is over the line.
 Put another way, if you can just ignore it and get on with your life, then do so.
 If something isn't causing real demonstrable harm, let it be.
 Censorship is the kind of power humans are very bad at wielding well and not causing an irreversible slide down the proverbial slippery slope.

-whybecause‭ wrote about 2 years ago · edited about 2 years ago
+whybecause‭ wrote almost 3 years ago · edited almost 3 years ago

 The point of Codidact isn't wide-ranging free exchange--it's to ask technical and factual questions and get expert answers.
 I think we lose nothing on this particular site by "squashing" the kinds of free exchange that undermine the mission of the site.
 It doesn't squash it in the world, you still have the freedom to say anything you want.
 Not allowing offensive speech on this site just means this site has no obligation to host every opinion, and we have the freedom to protect the mission of the site from dilution and degradation.
 We could slide as far down the slippery slope as possible, and I don't think there is harm in it.
 So long as asking technical and fact-based questions, and posting technical answers, have a hardline protection.